Obama makes little headway with Republicans over deficit

 Several Republicans left their meeting with Obama telling reporters that the president said he was willing to wring budget savings out of "entitlement" programs, which include Medicare and Medicaid healthcare for the elderly, disabled and poor.

 While that would be a significant step toward Republicans, if Obama followed through, House Republicans were apparently unwilling to make any steps toward Obama on tax increases.
-They have argued that Democrats won more than $600 billion in tax hikes on the rich at the beginning of this year and that was enough.
+They have argued that Democrats won more than $600 billion in tax hikes on the rich at the beginning of this year.
+That, coupled with new taxes related to Obama's healthcare law, are enough, they argue.

 Republicans took control of the House in 2011, two years after Obama became president, and have been a thorn in his side ever since.